-Extinction Rebellion protesters block street in central Wellington
+Extinction Rebellion protesters block streets in central Wellington

+Climate change protesters have blocked traffic on Wellington's Lambton Quay and at other sites in the capital.

 Extinction Rebellion protesters have blocked off Stout St in central Wellington.
-A pink car is blocking one entrance and a pink boat the other.
+A pink car was used to stop one entrance and a pink boat the other.

 About 200 people are cheering and singing and chanting at the site.

+Protesters have also now blocked Ballance Street, near the Wellington District Court.

-Protesters have also blocked off the entrance to the Ministry of Business, Innovation and Employment and written "Targeting Extraction of Fossil Fuels" on the doors.
+The activists have also blocked off the entrance to the Ministry of Business, Innovation and Employment and written "Targeting Extraction of Fossil Fuels" on the doors.

+The government department was targeted to demonstrate against petroleum exploration permits that have been granted.

 Wellington is the first of more than 60 cities across the world to be targeted by Extinction Rebellion activists this week.
 This next wave of protests in the name of the environment follows the group's high profile action that brought London to a standstill in April.